-(B) A private agency, corporation, or organization seeking to become an approved private provider shall submit a completed application to the department, on a form approved by the director, which demonstrates compliance with this rule.
+(C) A private agency, corporation, or organization seeking to become an approved private provider shall submit a completed "Motorcycle Ohio Private Provider Application" to the department, that demonstrates compliance with this rule.

-(1) No authorized official shall submit an application that contains false or misleading information;
+(1) No authorizing official shall submit an application that contains false or misleading information;

 (1) The established place of business is owned, leased, or rented by the private provider;